getsops/sops/README.rst

 		"tenant": "<tenant-id>"
 	}

-The appId is the client id, and the password is the client secret.
+The `appId` is the client ID, and the `password` is the client secret.

 Encrypting/decrypting with Azure Key Vault requires the resource identifier for a key.
 This has the following form::